KensingtonTech/easy-rbac/README.md

 Require and create `rbac` object.

-    import RBAC from 'easy-rbac';
+    import RBAC from '@kensingtontech/easy-rbac';
     const rbac = new RBAC(opts);

 Or use create function

-    import RBAC from 'easy-rbac';
+    import RBAC from '@kensingtontech/easy-rbac';
     const rbac = RBAC.create(opts);

 ## Options